Open: Mon-Fri 10am-5pm. Last entry 4.45pm, closed bank hols. Open 10am-1pm 24/31 Dec.

 MSE user Lisa sent us her review using the form below.
 She says: "This is a great museum, and I love taking my godson there.
 There's lots to see and do and several interactive things to keep the kids occupied."

-Weekends and bank holidays from 30 Mar-2 Nov and daily during school holidays, from 11am-4pm, except Christmas.
+Weekends and bank hols from 30 Mar-2 Nov and daily during school holidays, from 11am-4pm, except Christmas.

 Description: Museum that recreates the steam railway era.
 Based at the home of George Stephenson's engine Billy.